 Known claims loss and loss adjustment expense reserves is an expense that reflects the best estimate of the remaining cost to resolve a claim, based on the information available at the time.
 In practice, most claims do not settle for the initial known claims provision; rather, as new information is developed during the course of claims administration, the initial estimates are revised, sometimes downward and sometimes upward.
 This additional development is provided for in the actuarial projection of IBNR, but it is not allocable to specific claims.
 Actual costs that are incurred in the claims administration are booked to loss adjustment expense, which is primarily comprised of legal expenses associated with investigating and settling a claim.

 Escrow-related losses are primarily attributable to clerical errors that arise during the escrow process and caused by the settlement agent.
-As the proportion of our orders processed through our Doma Intelligence platform continues to increase, we expect escrow-related losses to decline over time.

 Personnel costs